cyprus327/sofren/README.md

 - Further optimized rendering/rasterizing
 - Change to fixed point math, maybe
 - AA, maybe
-- Stencil buffer, maybe
-- Dynamic hadows, maybe maybe
+- Dynamic shadows, maybe maybe

 # License
 This project is under the MIT license, do with that what you will